CKaaS Profit Margins Real Founder Examples-Not Theory

 - Contribution margin: 18–22%

-Cross-brand upsells (drink + side + combo) increased AOV without increasing cooking complexity.
-Inventory overlap reduced dead stock and shrinkage.
+Cross-brand upsells increased AOV without increasing cooking complexity.
+Inventory overlap reduced dead stock and shrinkage, which improved CKaaS Profit Margins further.

-Most founders lose money in their second outlet because the “success” of outlet one was carried by founder presence.
-CKaaS makes margin repeatable by standardizing SOPs, mapping stations, locking BOMs, and running weekly margin dashboards.
+Most founders lose money in their second outlet because the success of outlet one was carried by founder presence.
+Better CKaaS Profit Margins become repeatable only when SOPs, BOMs, station mapping, and weekly dashboards are standardized.

-Kitchen #1 runs fine because the founder is present: portion calls, vendor follow-ups, dispatch checks, daily fixes.
+Kitchen #1 runs fine because the founder is present: portion calls, vendor follow-ups, dispatch checks, and daily fixes.
 In Kitchen #2, those decisions become inconsistent.
-Inconsistency increases food cost, refunds, and negative ratings — which increases discount dependency.
+That inconsistency increases food cost, refunds, and negative ratings-which destroys CKaaS Profit Margins.

 - Station mapping aligned to menu + prep rhythm